Professor Pascal Nemirovski

 The French Pianist Pascal Nemirovski, Hon ARAM joined the Royal Birmingham Conservatoire in September 2016, where he holds the position of International Chair in Piano.

-He is recognised as one of the most sought-after piano pedagogue in the world with many of his students winning top international prizes and now successful recording artists represented by major Concert Artist Management companies, among them Lise de la Salle, 1st Prize winner of Ettlingen Competition and Young Concert Artist in New York and Louis Schwizgebel, 2nd Prize at the Leeds International Piano Competition, and was a BBC New Generation Artist between 2013-2015.
+He is recognised as one of the most sought-after piano pedagogues in the world with many of his students winning top international prizes and now successful recording artists represented by major Concert Artist Maement companies, among them Lise de la Salle, 1st Prize winner of the Ettlingen International Piano Competition and Young Concert Artist (YCA) in New York and Louis Schwizgebel, 2nd Prize at the Leeds International Piano Competition and BBC New Generation Artist between 2013-2015.

-Pascal was awarded a full scholarship (Steinway & Freundlich Fund) to study with Nadia Reisenberg and Adele Marcus at the Juilliard School in 1981.
+From 1981 to 1984, Pascal studied with Nadia Reisenberg and Adele Marcus at the Juilliard School where he was awarded a full scholarship (Steinway & Freundlich Fund).
 In 1984, he settled in Paris and continued his studies with France Clidat and Alexis Weissenberg, while giving concerts and masterclasses in Europe, the United States and Asia.

 In 1990, his vocation for teaching was recognised by violinist Vladimir Spivakov who invited him to to create and lead the Masterclasses of the International Festival of Colmar.
 This festival brought together the greatest international institutions such as the Paris Conservatoire, Philadelphia’s Curtis Institute of Music, London’s Royal Academy of Music, the Moscow Conservatory, and New York’s Juilliard School.
 Pascal was the youngest contributing professor, among internationally renowned figures including Dmitri Bashkirov, Pascal Devoyon, Gary Graffman, Vladimir Krainev, Reina Sherechevskaia, Tatiana Zelikman.

-- Spain: Real Conservatorio Superior de Música de Madrid, Valencia International Performance Academy and Festival
+Spain: Real Conservatorio Superior de Música de Madrid, Valencia International Performance Academy and Festival, Campillos International Piano Competition

-In 2004, he released his first CD “Entre Ciel et Terre” devoted to Chopin, Prokofiev and Scriabin which was unanimously acclaimed by the press and is currently preparing recordings devoted to Alexander Scriabin.
+In 2004, he released his first CD “Entre Ciel et Terre” devoted to Chopin, Prokofiev and Scriabin which was unanimously acclaimed by the press.

 From 2006 to 2016, he taught at the Royal Academy of Music in London and was awarded Honorary Associate of the Royal Academy of Music (Hon ARAM).
-He was as well responsible for the Subject Specialism “Piano Pedagogy” for LRAM (Licentiate of the Royal Academy of Music).
-During this period, he also taught at the Purcell School and then joined the Piano Faculty of The Royal Birmingham Conservatoire in 2016.
-In May 2017, he has been appointed Artistic Director and Chairman of the Jury of the “Concours International de Piano Antoine de Saint-Exupéry” (Saint-Priest-Lyon, France).
+Having much experience in teaching, he was also responsible for the Subject Specialism “Piano Pedagogy” for LRAM (Licentiate of the Royal Academy of Music) and edited two books.
+During this period, he also taught at the Purcell School.

 Pascal Nemirovski is a Steinway Artist.